EXERCISE DURING PREGNANCY!

 Let Me Train You

-Looking for someone who can help you prepare for childbirth?
+Looking for a pregnancy personal trainer who can help you prepare for childbirth?
 Find out about the pregnancy & postnatal personal training packages EmilyG can offer.

 With our pregnancy personal training packages you will be able to work out, at a level that is suitable for your personal needs, in a safe, guided environment.
 The sessions will help you to feel confident in your abilities and safe in the knowledge that the exercises being prescribed are the best ones for you and your stage of pregnancy.